stm605/control-repo/README.md

 Table of contents
 =================
-* This repository was initially started from the Puppet initial control repo.
+* This repository was initially started from the [Puppet-RampUpProgram](https://github.com/Puppet-RampUpProgram/control-repo) initial control repo.
 We've added modules to do an automated SAP HANA & App Server installation.
 These modules are in the **site** directory.
 Of course these modules may be used by themselves, or as this document describes as part of a brand-new Puppet Enterprise installation.

 * [Before starting](#before-starting)